sgsib128/UoEOCom/README.md

 You may find it helpful to keep referring to these resources throughout your course.
 A link to this page will also be made available on your induction module on the learning platform.

-## Key Computer Science Concepts
+## Key Computing Concepts
-Below are notes to help you review some key Computer Science concepts before you start your programme.
+Below are notes to help you review some key Computing concepts before you start your programme.

 Computing Fundamentals
 https://www.khanacademy.org/computing/computer-science.
 The Khan Academy website is great for learning fundamentals on any subject and this part of the site introduces various aspects of computer science, starting with algorithms.